 Because in public health, good intentions are not enough—smart policy design turns vision into lasting impact.

-Latest Trends in Health Promotion Best Practices for Policy Design
+Illustrative image Beauty Products on Shelves used in Accordemy®'s training on Health Promotion Best Practices for Policy Design

 This course is designed for professionals responsible for influencing, designing, implementing, or evaluating health promotion policies at any level.